imgopt/imageOptSwift/README.md

 ```
 func func constructURL(imageURL:String, imageSize:CGSize, crop:Bool ) -> URL?
 ```
-Function to construct an imageOpt URL with query parameters, given an imageSet URL created at [imageOpt Image CDN][1] and imageSize.
+Function to construct an imageOpt URL with query parameters, given an imageSet URL created at [Image CDN][1] and imageSize.
 This function constructs and returns parameterized imageOpt URL using the given imageSet URL, imageSize and crop preference.

 USE THIS FUNCTION WHEN SIZE IS KNOWN/FINALIZED AT THE TIME OF CALLING.